Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/loops.md

 template: common

-## Iterating until a particular response is received from a user
+## Iterating until a specific response is received from a user

 ```java
 Scanner scn = new Scanner(System.in); // open the scanner outside the loop, since we could potentially need to get more than one int of input